 Obtain the wind information from an ERA-Interim reanalysis product, which was a global atmospheric reanalysis dataset developed by the European Center for Medium-Range Weather Forecasts (ECMWF)33.
 The dataset has a spatial resolution of approximately 25 km and was interpolated from the original dataset with a spatial resolution of approximately 0.7°.
 Download data for the same period (between October 2002 and September 2017) to maintain consistency with the CHL and SST data.

 Load data into Matlab.
-Type ‘Read_WindVector’ and click Run to read the one-month wind data (Figure 5).
+Type ‘Read_WindVector’ in the command window to read the one-month wind data (Figure S5).
 Calculate the monthly mean by averaging the original data, which is at 6-h intervals.

-[Place Figure 5 here]

 Topography

-Download the high-resolution topography data from the website of the National Centers for Environmental Information (NCEI, https://maps.ngdc.noaa.gov/viewers/wcs-client/) (Figure 6).
+Download the high-resolution topography data from the website of the National Centers for Environmental Information (NCEI, https://maps.ngdc.noaa.gov/viewers/wcs-client/).
 The spatial resolution is approximately 2 km.

-[Place Figure 6 here]
+Obtain the ETOPO1 data for bedrock in xyz format for the selected study region (Figure S6).

 1.4.2.
 Load data into Matlab.
-Obtain the ETOPO1 data for bedrock in xyz format for the selected study region.
-Type ‘Read_topography.m’ and click Run to read the topography (Figure 7).
+Type ‘Read_topography.m’ in the command window to read the topography (Figure S7).

-[Place Figure 7 here]

 Data preprocessing